Slavery: Chattel slavery

 As a social institution, chattel slavery classes slaves as chattels (personal property) owned by the enslaver; like livestock, they can be bought and sold at will.
-Chattel slavery was historically the normal form of slavery worldwide and was practiced in places such as classical Greece and the Roman Empire, where it was considered a keystone of society.

-Other examples include the institution of slavery in the Muslim world such as Medieval Egypt, as well as Subsaharan Africa, Brazil, the Antebellum United States, and parts of the Caribbean such as Cuba and Haiti.
+Chattel slavery was historically a widely accepted form of slavery in many parts of the world, and was practiced in places such as ancient Greece and the Roman Empire, where it was considered a keystone of society.
+Other examples include the institution of slavery in the Muslim world such as Medieval Egypt, as well as Sub-Saharan Africa, Brazil, the Antebellum United States, and parts of the Caribbean such as Cuba and Haiti.
+The Iroquois also had practices similar to chattel slavery; the key difference was that captives were held for the stated purpose of "assimilating them into Iroquoian culture".
+As a result, there were several ways to escape captivity, and the children of those in bondage "became fully part of society".

-The Iroquois enslaved others in ways that "looked very like chattel slavery."

 Beginning in the 18th century, a series of abolitionist movements in Europe and the Americas saw slavery as a violation of the slaves' rights as people ("all men are created equal"), and sought to abolish it.
 Abolitionism encountered extreme resistance but was eventually successful.
 Several of the states of the United States began abolishing slavery during the American Revolutionary War.

 After the French Revolution, the government of France abolished slavery in 1794, but Napoleon reintroduced it in 1802 and permanent abolition did not occur until 1848.

-In much of the British Empire, slavery was subject to abolition in 1833, throughout the United States it was abolished in 1865 as a result of the Civil War, which was fought after the attempted secession of the South in order to protect its "Peculiar Institution" (I.e. slavery).
+In much of the British Empire, slavery was subject to abolition in 1833, throughout the United States it was abolished in 1865 as a result of the Civil War, which was fought after the attempted secession of the South in order to protect its "Peculiar Institution" (i.e. slavery).
 In Cuba slavery was abolished in 1886.
 The last country in the Americas to abolish slavery was Brazil, in 1888.